Formal Ball

 Tekko Formal Ball Event

-In 2024, Tekko welcomes you to its fifth annual formal ball, hosted by Trickssi (she/her) and the Tekko Formal Dance Team!
-This year’s event will feature all-day lessons on Friday prior to the Formal event as well as lessons and workshops on Saturday, including the brand new INformal Dance.
+In 2025, Tekko welcomes you to its sixth annual formal ball, hosted by Trickssi (she/her) and the Tekko Formal Dance Team!
+This year’s event will feature all-day lessons on Friday prior to the 3 hour Formal event as well as lessons and workshops on Saturday, including the INformal Dance.
 See below for our full schedule.
+Most lessons now focus on one style per time slot.

 PLEASE NOTE: This year, masks are still MANDATORY in the Formal Ball Room.
 You must wear a face mask at all times while in the room.
 The mask must fit snugly from over your nose to below your chin (for most styles).
 No bandannas, gaiters, or exhalation valves.
 If you are wearing a helmet, partial mask, or fursuit head, you must wear an additional medical face mask underneath.
 A small number of masks will be provided at the door.
 N-95 or equivalent masks are highly recommended.
 There will be no exceptions to this rule; it is in place to protect our immune compromised staff members.